Same-sex marriage in Mississippi: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 4,774 same-sex couples were living in Mississippi.
 Same-sex couples lived in all counties of the state, and constituted 0.8% of coupled households and 0.5% of all households in the state.
 Most couples lived in Hinds, Harrison and Rankin counties, but the counties with the highest percentage of same-sex couples were Tallahatchie (0.82% of all county households) and Marshall (0.74%).
 Same-sex partners in Mississippi were on average younger than opposite-sex partners, and more likely to be employed.
 However, the average and median household incomes of same-sex couples were lower than different-sex couples, and same-sex couples were also far less likely to own a home than opposite-sex partners.
 Individuals in same-sex relationships were also significantly more likely to be African American; 46% of people in same-sex unions were African American compared to 20.5% of people in married opposite-sex unions.
 35% of same-sex couples in Mississippi were raising children under the age of 18, with an estimated 2,839 children living in households headed by same-sex couples in 2005.

+The 2020 U.S. census showed that there were 3,100 married same-sex couple households (1,173 male couples and 1,927 female couples) and 2,837 unmarried same-sex couple households in Mississippi.

 Domestic partnerships

-On September 5, 2014, the city council of Starkville voted 7–0 in favor of an ordinance establishing domestic partner benefits for city employees in same-sex relationships.
-On January 6, 2015, the council voted 5–2 to repeal the ordinance passed in September.
-On January 8, Mayor Parker Wiseman vetoed the repeal, but on January 21, the council voted 5–2 to override Wiseman's veto and repeal the domestic partnership ordinance.
+On September 5, 2014, the City Council of Starkville voted 7–0 in favor of establishing domestic partner benefits for city employees in same-sex relationships.
+However, the Council voted 5–2 to repeal the ordinance on January 6, 2015.
+On January 8, Mayor Parker Wiseman vetoed the repeal, but the Council voted 5–2 to override Wiseman's veto on January 21, and repeal the domestic partnership ordinance.

 Public opinion

-In a 2016 Public Religion Research Institute (PRRI) poll, Mississippi was one of the only three U.S. states where a majority of residents opposed same-sex marriage, alongside Arkansas and West Virginia.
-In 2021, Mississippi was the state with the highest opposition to same-sex marriage in the entire country according to the PRRI.
+In the 2016 Public Religion Research Institute (PRRI) poll, Mississippi was one of the only three U.S. states where a majority of residents opposed same-sex marriage, alongside Arkansas and West Virginia.
+In 2021, Mississippi was the state with the highest opposition to same-sex marriage in the country according to the PRRI.